diocomweb/website/docs/programs/disrupt_nft.md

     * b) Send Ethereum (Ethereum) to your wallet for gas
     * c) Get Glimmer -> use [https://app.stellaswap.com/exchange/cross-chain-swap](https://app.stellaswap.com/exchange/cross-chain-swap) to swap USDC (Ethereum) to Glimmer (Moonbeam)
     * d) Get USDC.wh -> use [https://portalbridge.com/](https://portalbridge.com/) to swap USDC (Ethereum) to USDC (Moonbeam) (called USDC wrapped on that interface)

+  * Once you've successfully transferred USDC.wh to your Metamask wallet, you should be able to see the balance in the "Tokens" area.
+If it doesn't automatically show up, you can adda custom token with the USDC.wh address on Moonbeam -> 0x931715FEE2d06333043d11F658C8CE934aC61D0c

 ### Goto [https://diodenetwork.io/token](https://diodenetwork.io/token) and choose how many NFTs you want